eCPM calculation, formula and meaning

 What is eCPM?

-If app publishers have a high eCPM, it means that the ads served on their app are doing their job and converting users.
-The more users the ads convert, the more the app publisher gets paid.
+On the monetization side, eCPM is a metric used to measure an app developer's ad monetization performance.
+If app developers have a high eCPM, it means that the ads served on their app are doing their job and converting users.
+The more users the ads convert, the more the app developer gets paid.

 eCPM = (total earnings/total impressions) x 1,000.